Fair Value of Financial Instruments

-As of June 30, 2022 and December 31, 2021, contingent consideration consisted of estimated future payments related to the Company’s acquisition of Roccor.
+As of March 31, 2022 and December 31, 2021, contingent consideration consisted of estimated future payments related to the Company’s acquisition of Roccor.
 As certain inputs are not observable in the market, contingent consideration payments are classified as Level 3 instruments and included in notes payable to seller on the condensed consolidated balance sheets.
 Significant changes in the significant unobservable inputs used in the Black-Scholes OPM to determine the fair value of contingent consideration would result in a significantly lower or higher fair value measurement.
-The Company adjusts the previous fair value estimate of contingent consideration at each reporting period based on changes in forecasted financial performance and overall risk as well as the period of time elapsed.
+The Company adjusts the previous fair value estimate of contingent consideration at each reporting period while considering changes in forecasted financial performance and overall change in risk based on the period of time elapsed.

 The purchase agreement with the sellers of Roccor awarded such sellers with a contingent right to an earnout payment from the Company upon the achievement of certain revenue milestones for the year ended December 31, 2021.
 The fair value of the Roccor contingent earnout was estimated using the Black-Scholes OPM.

 The assumptions used in the Black-Scholes OPM were as follows:

 As of March 31, 2022, the Company expects to pay the Roccor contingent earnout during the second half of 2022 in accordance with the acquisition agreement.

 Financial liabilities measured at fair value on a recurring basis are as follows:

 Changes in the fair value of Level 3 financial liabilities during the three months ended March 31, 2022 were as follows: